Galaxy S10 vs. Galaxy S9, S10 Plus, S10E, S10 5G: What's new and what's different?

-Editor's note, March 9, 2019: Our Galaxy S10 Plus review is now live and our Galaxy S10E review is under way.
+Editor's note, March 13, 2019: Our Galaxy S10 Plus review and our Galaxy S10E review are both now live.
 Keep reading for more about the Galaxy S10, S10 E, S10 Plus and Galaxy S10 5G.
 And here's more about the Galaxy Fold, Samsung's first foldable phone.

 February was a busy month for Samsung.
 In addition to giving another sneak peek at its Galaxy Fold foldable phone, the company took the wraps off four(!)
 Galaxy S10 phones: the Galaxy S10, the Galaxy S10 Plus, the Galaxy S10E and the Galaxy S10 5G.
 The new family of handsets not only serve as the successors to last year's popular Galaxy S9 phones, but one of the S10 phones is also compatible with the next generation of mobile network known as 5G.